-Hopefully this has helped you put your career in perspective on some level.
-There’s like a billion places to go with this but the first place to start is with the areas you are struggling with.
+Hopefully, this has helped you put your career in perspective on some level.
+There are like a billion places to go with this but the first place to start is with the areas you are struggling with.

 Chances are, if everything is going perfectly you’re not one of the people filling this out.
 It’s also equally likely that this worksheet has highlighted some areas you need to work on.
 That’s good.
 Once you know what the problem area is you can begin to solve it.

 First, make music people want to hear.
-Meeting industry standard quality is a prerequisite for having an actual career.
-You can get away with it [not meeting quality standard] at high levels when you have dedicated fans.
+Meeting industry-standard quality is a prerequisite for having an actual career.
+You can get away with it [not meeting quality standards] at high levels when you have dedicated fans.